ntwb/bbPress/README.md

 Note: Our GitHub mirror repo is *not* setup at this stage, soon, just not yet.
 See [Meta #637](https://meta.trac.wordpress.org/ticket/637)

-## Installing Node.js dependancies with Node Package Manager (NPM)
+## Installing Node.js dependencies with Node Package Manager (NPM)

-NPM is included with Node.js and to install the dependancies we need
+NPM is included with Node.js and to install the dependencies we need

 * Open up your terminal/command shell, you no longer need use sudu/admin
 * Change to the directory where you checked out the source eg. `cd ~/dev/bbpress`